 Critically acclaimed for his profound and deeply musical interpretations of the most demanding repertoire, both opera and symphonic, Pinchas Steinberg is one of the leading conductors performing today.
-He has distinguished himself for many years as a regular guest of the most prestigious opera houses and concert halls throughout Europe, and more recently in the United States.
+He has distinguished himself for many years as a regular guest of the most prestigious opera houses and concert halls throughout Europe, and in the United States.

-His highly acclaimed recordings include Wagner’s “Der fliegende Hollander” Catalani’s “La Wally” for BMG and Richard Strauss’ “Die schweigsame Frau”.
+His highly acclaimed recordings include Wagner’s “Der fliegende Holländer”, Mozart’s “La Clemenza di Tito” for RCA, recorded live with the Munich Radio Orchestra, Catalani’s “La Wally” for Sony, Richard Strauss’ “Die schweigsame Frau” and Krenek’s “Orpheus und Eurydike” recorded live at the Salzburg Festival.
 His recording of Massenet’s “Cherubin” was awarded the Grand Prix du Disque, the Diapason d’Or, the German Critics Prize and the Caecilia Prize Bruxelles.
-Mr. Steinberg’s latest recording is Mozart’s “La Clemenza di Tito” for RCA, recorded live with the Munich Radio Orchestra.

 Recent and future engagements include concerts and opera productions in Paris, Tokyo, Sydney, Madrid, Budapest, Berlin, Barcelona, Munich, Torino, Helsinki.